KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerSettings.rst

 By clicking on the **Server Settings** > **Configuration Management**, you can manage many configuration elements.
 For example here you can set default language as well as mail settings.
 Start typing DEFAULT in the search form, as shown in Figure 10.2, to filter among available items and find what you are interested it.

+   |image88|

+   Figure 10.2: Configuration categories list.

 We provide an example to let you understand the usage of the interface.
 Suppose you want to set italian as default language.
-Select the row with SPAGOBI.LANGUAGE_SUPPORTED.LANGUAGE.

-   |image88|

-   Figure 10.2: Configuration categories list.

-default as label and click the pencil icon at the end of the row to edit the element.
+Select the row with SPAGOBI.LANGUAGE_SUPPORTED.LANGUAGE. default as label and click the pencil icon at the end of the row to edit the element.
 Insert it,IT as **Value Check** as click **Save**.

-You can view available languages and their code (**Value Check column)** in the row SPAGOBI.
+You can view available languages and their code (**Value Check column)** in the row SPAGOBI.LANGUAGE_SUPPORTED.LANGUAGES.

-LANGUAGE_SUPPORTED.LANGUAGES.

 Domain Management
 -----------------